jmc265/jeeb-uk/src/content/DigitalGarden/Posts/2024-01-07-whats-app-ai-reply.md

 And that's all the code we need!

+The full source code is available at [github.com/jmc265/whatsapp-ai-reply](https://github.com/jmc265/whatsapp-ai-reply).
 We can wrap this up in a [Dockerfile](https://github.com/jmc265/whatsapp-ai-reply/blob/main/Dockerfile) and also use [Docker Compose](https://github.com/jmc265/whatsapp-ai-reply/blob/main/compose.yml) if we want.